 We’re Here to Help

-The RCD’s goal is to collaborate with local agencies as to not duplicate efforts and provide the best support possible to our constituents.
+The RCD’s goal is to continue to collaborate with local agencies as to not duplicate efforts and provide the best support possible to our constituents.
 We are indebted to the many first responders from near and far who came to battle these devastating fires, we are grateful for their support and dedication.
-Our staff and board are sending you, our landowners, partners and friends heartfelt wishes for the safety and well-being of you and your family.
-This tragedy has deeply impacted all of us.

 The RCD is offering these current services related to fire recovery in our impacted watersheds:

 - Site visits and planning services for landowners and managers to determine resource needs and appropriate actions concerning erosion, riparian areas, etc. sometimes in partnership with an NRCS engineer,